 - Loading Station – Heavy part loading station with a supermarket based loading of subcomponents

-- Operator Hand Tool Stations – Programmable tool stations verify operator assembly sequence when tool is removed from cradle
+- Operator Hand Tool Stations – Programmable tool stations verify operator assembly sequence when the tool is removed from the cradle

 - Part Unload Station – Quality checkpoint with large operator assist

-- Controls System – PLC based control infrastructure controls the carts motion and path while verifying correct assembly sequence and fastener torque control for each assembly
+- Controls System – PLC-based control infrastructure controls the motion and path of the cart while verifying the correct assembly sequence and fastener torque control for each assembly

 - Safety Features – Operator push buttons, control system interface, safety interface, integration with AGV Smart Cart system.
 Safety system engineered with factory safety coordinator reference ISO standards and Factory Mutual for the safest working environment